deba-cyber/custom_vqe/README.md

 Install : poetry install

-To run tests, for example in ansatz folder, run poetry run pytest tests/
+To run tests, for example in ansatz folder, poetry run pytest tests/

 ## Support
 Currently, please email deba.bhat.90@gmail.com or debabratab@alum.iisc.ac.in for queries.
 In future, documentation will be released.